Patient Support and Advocacy

 Sumitomo Pharma holds public lectures nationwide not only for patients and their families but also for the wider general public with the objective of promoting the correct understanding of diseases and contributing to the solving of social issues.

-In fiscal 2022, we organized 16 public lectures on Parkinson's disease (PD) and dementia with Lewy bodies (DLB), 9 on diabetes and 2 on mental illness.
-The lectures were held mainly online to prevent the spread of COVID-19.
-The common theme of the lectures on PD and DLB was "Looking to the future, contribute to a fulfilling lifestyle for patients and their caregivers," while that for the lectures on diabetes was "Importance of early treatment for diabetes."
+The common theme of the lectures on PD and DLB was "Looking to the future, contribute to a fulfilling lifestyle for patients and their caregivers," while that for the lectures on diabetes was "Importance of continuing treatment for diabetes."

 • *The same questionnaire was given for all lectures, calculating totals for responses.
 Multiple responses were not allowed.